raxoft/form_input/README.md

 The data to render comes from the `data` attribute of the parameter, see the [Array and Hash Parameters](#array-and-hash-parameters) chapter for details.
-Also note how the value is passed to the `selected?` method and how it is formated by the `format_value` method.
+Also note how the value is passed to the `selected?` method and how it is formatted by the `format_value` method.

 #### Radio Buttons